Best Wine and Pintxos Bars in San Sebastian

 Best for: Inventive Pintxos

 Zeruko caused quite a ripple in the city’s dining scene when it started offering pintxos that went far beyond the tried and tested formulae of grilled seafood and tortilla.
 Frequently described by visitors as an ‘avant-garde tapas bar,’ Zeruko serves delicious, inventive pintxos in addition to the classics.
 It is most famous for La Hoguera (the bonfire) which is a ramekin dish filled with a smoking rosemary twig covered by a grill topped with a slice of cod.
 Other specialty tapas include marmitako, a Basque tuna, and potato soup and wild mushrooms with a foie gras mousse.
 But don’t worry, all the obligatory pintxos such as cod croquetas and grilled prawns make an appearance too, in addition to copious amounts of Galician whites by the glass.

 Calle 31 de Agosto, 3, San-Sebastian

 Best for: Spanish classics

 La Vina is an unashamedly old-school tapas bar and proud of it, no molecular creations are welcome here, thank you very much.
-Instead, feast on much-loved classics like tortilla, albondigas, boquerones (pickled sardines) and patatas bravas.
+Instead, feast on much-loved classics like a tortilla, albondigas, boquerones (pickled sardines) and patatas bravas.
 The Jamon is reputably some of the finest available in San-Sebastian, as is the effervescent and warm service from the family that runs La Vina.
 Be warned: it gets incredibly busy at weekends, so arrive early if you want any chance of grabbing a seat by the bar.

 Plaza de la Trinidad, 2, San-Sebastian